GrujicBard/CellularAutomata/README.md

-# CellularAutomata 1D and Conway's Game of Life
+# Cellular Automata 1D and Conway's Game of Life